MJ-Sec4yoU/skill-swap-thrive-main/FREE_DEPLOYMENT_GUIDE.md

    - This is normal when different packages require different versions of the same dependency

 2. **CORS Errors**:
-   - Ensure `FRONTEND_URL` in backend matches your frontend URL
+   - Ensure `FRONTEND_URL` in backend matches your frontend URL exactly
    - Check that your frontend URL is in the allowed origins list
+   - If environment variables are not working, the backend code includes a hardcoded fallback for `https://skillswapthrive.netlify.app`
+   - Be careful with trailing slashes - they must match exactly or use the normalized comparison in the code
+   - After changing environment variables, redeploy your services

 3. **Database Connection Failures**:
    - Verify MongoDB connection string